Title Thumbnail & Hero Image: Two seers (one Greek and one Bharat) debated philosophical matters, developed on April 29, 2026.

 THE PROBLEMS DISCUSSED IN THE UPANIṢADS

 The central theme of the Upaniṣads is the problem of philosophy.
 It is the search for what is true.
 Dissatisfaction with things and second causes suggests the questions, which we read at the beginning of the Śvetāśvatara: “Whence are we born, where do we live, and whither do we go?
 O, ye who know Brahman, tell us at whose command we abide here whether in pain or in pleasure.
 Should time or nature, or necessity or chance, or the elements be considered to be the cause, or he who is called Puruṣa, the man that is the Supreme spirit?”
+(The Translation will start from here.)
 In the Kena Upaniṣads the pupil asks, “At whose wish does the mind sent forth proceed on its errand?
 At whose command does the first breath go forth, at whose wish do we utter this speech?
 What god directs the eye or the ear?”1 The thinker did not take experience to be an inexplicable datum, as common ensemble does.
 They wondered whether the report of the senses could be taken as final.
 Are the mental faculties by which we acquire experience self-existent, or are they themselves effects of something mightier still, which lies behind them?
 How can we consider physical objects, effects and products as they are, to be quite as real as their causes?
 There must be something ultimate at the back of it all, a self-existent, in the field of morals we find that we cannot get true happiness from the finite.
 The pleasures of the world are transient, being cut off by old age and death.
 Only the infinite gives durable happiness.
 In religion we cry for eternal life.
 All these forces upon us the conviction of a timeless being, a spiritual reality, the object of philosophical quest, the fulfillment of our desires, and the goal of religion.
 The seers of the Upaniṣads try to lead us to this centra reality which is infinite existence (sat), absolute truth (cit), and pure delight (ānanda).

 ---------------